slafaurie/obsdian2anki/README.md

 a csv in the export directory.
 As final task, you must import the csv directly in Anki.

 ## Next steps?
+- Expose main params as arguments to be changed by the user.
 - Error trail.
 As the list of notes to import grows, how to make it easy to identify which notes could not be imported?
+- Use LLM to fill up rows with context null? powered